Most Commonly Used California Lease Agreements

-The most commonly used California lease agreements include an apartment lease, a roommate agreement, month to month lease, commercial lease agreement, and a standard residential lease agreement.
+The most commonly used California lease agreements include an apartment lease, a roommate agreement, month to month lease, commercial lease agreement, and a standard residential rental agreement.

 California lease agreements must adhere to California laws.
 If they don't, they are unenforceable in court.
 There are a lot of different laws that you must consider.
 You'll learn more about many of them under the sections related to disclosures and security deposits.

-The next section is titled as "Term" and the purpose of it is to explain the type of lease agreement the parties agree to enter into.
-For example, a month to month lease or a fixed term.
+Term Information - The type of lease agreement the parties agree to enter into.
+For example, a month-to-month lease or a fixed term.
 A fixed term lease means that the parties agree that the tenant will hold possession of the space for a certain amount of time, usually one year.
 If it is a fixed lease, this section should include the date that the lease will end.

-A California lease agreement should include a "Furnishings" section.
-This section will tell tenants what they are allowed to install (such as a washing machine or dishwasher) or what they may not install.
-If the tenant is not allowed to bring their own appliances, that should be designed in this section.
+Furnishings - Tells tenants what they are allowed to install (such as a washing machine or dishwasher) or what they may not install.
+If the tenant is not allowed to bring their own appliances, that should be designated in this section.

 A demolition disclosure must be used if the landlord received any permit to demolish a residential unit.
 The landlord must tell the tenant about it in the disclosure before the landlord accepts a California lease agreement or deposit for the unit.

 If the landlord has defaulted on the mortgage, they must inform the tenant of this at the time or before the lease is signed.

 Under federal law, any residential unit built before 1978 is required to have a lead-based paint disclosure.
 This disclosure notifies the tenants that lead paint may still exist in the building even if it has been repainted.